I was at an event the other day when two things really spoilt my day…

 I attended a breakout session on the topic of innovation.
 One of the key speakers was an independent consultant who specialises in helping major enterprises establish a culture of innovation.
 I was happily nodding along to his presentation when he dropped this bombshell: “First and foremost, you must have a common approach to innovation.
 Control is critical.
 You can’t permit people to innovate in completely different directions.”

-There was a metaphorical thud as several jaws hit the carpeted floor.
+There was a metaphoric thud as several jaws hit the carpeted floor.
 We were stunned by this declaration.
 By definition, innovation is free-thinking and radical.
 It breaks the mould by breaking conventions and rules.
 Thought control is anathema to innovation… or is it?

 That thought got me thinking…

-I have spent most of my life working on highly innovative projects.
+I have spent most of my working life on innovation projects.
 And I have to concede that most of these projects needed a ‘process’.
 However, this ‘process’ is certainly not designed to inhibit freedom of thought.
 It is simply there to focus minds on real-world issues and solutions.
 Innovation projects have to be anchored in genuine need.
 If you lose sight of this reality, you will end up with a bunch of brilliant, tangential ideas that have absolutely zero commercial merit… and that is the quickest way to lose management support and funding for innovation.

 So how do you create a ‘process’ that focuses innovation without inhibiting it?
-Well, hopefully, my diagram will help to concentrate minds…
+Well, hopefully, my diagram below will help to concentrate minds…

 If the starting point for innovation is to understand needs and frustrations, then the next step in the process is to Conceive Solutions.
 Some people think of this as a scientific process – a technology-fuelled trip into the outer realms of possibility.
 I disagree.
 Essentially, innovation comes from inspired team-building – blending talents and personalities to create the right human chemistry.
+Here are a few guidelines:

 This is probably not the forum for diving deep into the prototype process.
 However, I would like to share the fascinating experience and advice of a close client – the global head of innovation for a global loyalty card operator…